publicsamples/Akai-AX80/README.md

 # Akai AX 80

 The Akai AX-80 is an aggressive sounding CEM based polysynth from the early 80s.
-It looks cool.
+It looks pretty cool too.

 -   **Formats:** EXS24, Kontakt & SFZ